VisionEval/VisionEval.github.io/index.md

 layout: page
 title: VisionEval
 ---
+Using **strategic tools** for long range **performance-based** planning (23 U.S. Code § 134, 135) is a valued analytical approach to complement traditional travel modeling methods that helps state and metropolitan area governments select policies and actions to address pressing  long-range goals, especially those fraught with uncertainty.

-VisionEval is a collaborative project to build a family of strategic tools for performance-based transportation planning into a single open-source programming framework.
-Strategic tools are designed to evaluate many alternative futures and policies to help state and metropolitan area governments address pressing issues, despite uncertainty.
-The common framework enables new model features to be added in a 'plug-and-play' fashion so they can be easily shared among models.
-Use the resources below to learn more about this exciting project and how your agency can get involved.
+VisionEval (https://visioneval.org) is a collaborative project that built a family of strategic tools for performance-based transportation planning into a single open-source programming framework.
+A supporting community of partner agencies and others share in its use and enhancement.
 In 2021, VisionEval received the
 <a href="https://zephyrtransport.org/technical-achievement-award/" target = "_blank">Zephyr Foundation Exceptional Technical Achievement Award</a>.

+Users support the continuing development of VisionEval via a Pooled Fund, drawing from successful past and interested future users.

+### A new Pooled Fund study will be opening soon!
+Contact the user group at info@visioneval.org

 ### Resources